-Type your full name, email address, and an optional comment describing who you are (for example: John C. Smith, email@example.com, Software Engineer).
-Click .
+- Type your full name, email address, and an optional comment describing who you are (for example: John C. Smith, firstname.lastname@example.org, Software Engineer).
+Click Create.
 A dialog is displayed asking for a passphrase for the key.
 Choose a strong passphrase but also easy to remember.
-Click and the key is created.
+Click OK and the key is created.

 If you forget your passphrase, you will not be able to decrypt the data.